The Five Most (and Least) Useful Baby Products

 1) Fisher-Price Ocean Wonders Aquarium Cradle Swing.
 We were in a very small condo, so a small swing was essential.
 Noah adored everything about this swing: the lights, music, toys, etc. Ezra, of course, despises it.

-2) Fisher-Price Ocean Wonders Aquarium.
+2) Fisher-Price Ocean Wonders Aquarium (this is an older version) (Newer Version).
 Not so much for when they’re teeny tiny, but when Noah got a little older and consistently slept in his crib, this thing soothed him to sleep every night and bought us countless extra hours once he learned to turn it on himself.
 He used it for over two years and probably would still use it today if we hadn’t gotten sick of changing the batteries and taken it away, because we are Mean.
 I have high hopes that Ezra will like it too, but…sigh.
 I’m not counting on it.

 3) Dr. Brown’s bottles.
 Stopped the spit-up and gas dead.
 Stopped the need for constantly interrupting the feeding for multiple burps.
 Still the only bottle we use, although Ezra will only take a bottle if I’m not around.
 Like, not in the house.
 At all.
 Ever.